 What Should I Look for in an Identification Verification System?

 Risk is a real concern when it comes to managing identities and system access.
 To reduce your third-party risk from external and internal users, it’s important to pick a system that meets those needs.

 Features to look out for include:

-- Know Your Customer and Know Your Business Compliance: Businesses in the finance and investing industries count on user identity verification systems to handle confidential and sensitive financial information for clients.
+- Know Your Customer and Know Your Business Compliance: Businesses in the finance and investing industries count on user identity verification systems to handle clients’ confidential and sensitive financial information.
 Organizations that comply with Anti-Money Laundering (AML) and Customer Due Diligence (CDD) requirements will implement Know Your Customer (KYC) and Know Your Business (KYB) workflows.

 - Biometrics: Biometrics are an incredibly important part of verification, specifically because physical attributes are (mostly) difficult to spoof and fake.
 Biometrics, therefore, are a critical part of your system.

 - Advanced Document Scanning: Flexible and strong systems should also be able to capture information from a variety of documents to support management and authentication, including licenses, badges, passports, or other physical IDs.

 - Liveness Testing: While it is difficult, it is possible to fake biometric information like fingerprints using artificial means.
 A liveness test can ensure that a hacker isn’t feeding raw biometric data to your system to gain access.